1. Project Setup

 In this chapter you will go through a few simple steps to set up a new project.
 You will learn how to navigate the project structure and locate essential components.
 Once your project is set up, you will be able to run it and explore its pre-built features.

-When you run Jmix Studio for the first time, it offers you a trial subscription which is valid for 28 days.
+When you run Jmix Studio for the first time, you should log in to the Jmix account, and after that a trial subscription for 28 days is activated.
 After it expires, you will be able to use the free version of Studio or purchase a commercial subscription.